-Christopher \ch-risto-pher, chr(is)-topher\ as a boy's name is pronounced KRIS-toh-fer.
-It is of Greek origin, and the meaning of Christopher is "bearing Christ".
 From Khristophoros.
 Popular among early Christians.
 The legend of Saint Christopher as the patron saint of travelers grew from the story of a giant who made his living carrying people across a river.
 According to the legend, one day he carried across a child whom he discovered was actually Christ.
 Revived in the 1940s by the popularity of AA Milne's "Winnie the Pooh", whose human hero is called Christopher Robin.
 Explorer Christopher Columbus; actors Christopher Plummer, Christopher Reeve; architect Christopher Wren.

-Christopher is a very popular first name for males (#11 out of 1220, Top 1%) and also a very popular surname or last name for all people (#1182 out of 88799, Top 1%) (2000 U.S. Census).
+Christopher is a very popular first name for men (#11 out of 1220, Top 1%) and also a very popular surname for both adults and children (#1124 out of 150436, Top 1%).
+(2000 U.S. Census)

 Charted below is the birth name popularity of Christopher for boys.
 Christopher reached its apex position of #2 in the U.S. in the year 1994, and is at #30 currently.
 (2014 Birth Statistics)